JohnBenny5355/Dynamic-Feature-Selection/readme.md

 ## Getting Started
 ### Prerequisites
 To run the code, it is recommended to create a virtual environment and install the required packages.
-To install the required packages, run the following code:
+To install the required packages, run the following code in terminal:

 ```bash
 pip install -r requirements.txt